junxit/us-congress-bills-117/metadata.md

 - 2021-05-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-23.
 - 2021-05-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-23.
 - 2021-05-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 66.
+- 2021-06-24 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4794-4795; text of amendment in the nature of a substitute: CR S4794-4795)
+- 2021-06-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S4794-4795; text of amendment in the nature of a substitute: CR S4794-4795)